wolfitdm/BitchlandCheatConsoleBepInEx/README.md

 * completeallquests -> marks all quests as done
 * spawnmale -> spawn a male npc on your position
 * spawnfemale -> spawn a female npc on your position
+* spawnmalenude -> spawn a male npc on your position (naked version)
+* spawnfemalenude -> spawn a female npc on your position (naked version)
 * spawnbirth -> spawn a birth into a health pod, the you look at.
 * spawnbirthintopod ->  spawn a birth into a health pod, the you look at.
 * patreon -> Open the patreon page in the browser from breakfast5